Everything You Need To Know about Thuja Green Giant Trees

 Thuja Green Giants can grow in a range from full sun to partial shade.
 They need at least four hours of direct, unfiltered sunlight per day.

 Thuja Green Giants have been known to attract deer, although not as much as other evergreens.
-If you live in more rural areas, you might want to consider putting up temporary deer fencing until the trees have time to grow over eight feet.
+If you live in a rural area, you might want to consider putting up temporary deer fencing until the trees have time to grow over 8 feet.
 Additionally, birds may nest in them in the spring and summer and feed on the seeds and foliage.